Oregon extends March run with 72-54 win over Wisconsin

+“It showed everybody today, it wasn’t a fluke,” Pritchard said.
+“We’re here to play.
+We’re here to win it.”

-The Ducks (24-12) won four games in four days to win the Pac-12 tournament last week just to make the NCAAs then followed it with an impressive victory over a higher-seeded opponent.
+The Ducks (24-12) won four games in four days last week just to make the NCAAs then followed it with an impressive victory over a higher-seeded opponent.
 Oregon advanced to play No. 13 seed UC Irvine (31-5) on Sunday in the second round of the South Region.

 Louis King added 17 points, Paul White scored all 14 points of his points in the second half and Wooten had nine points, six rebounds and the tone-setting blocks to give the Ducks their ninth straight win.